pal03377/Athena-New/docs/overview/playground.rst

     :width: 850px
     :alt: Side-by-Side tool

-First time clicking on the link, the expert is greeted by a welcome screen, where the tutorial begins.
+Upon clicking the link for the first time, the expert is greeted by a welcome screen that introduces the tutorial.
 The following steps are shown and briefly described:

-The expert firstly reads the exercise details to get familiar with the exercise.
+The expert first reads the exercise details to get familiar with the exercise.
 The details include the problem statement, grading instructions, and a sample solution.

 .. raw:: html